skillrepos/ai-3in1/labs.md

 <br><br>

 4. Switch back to a terminal in your codespace.
-Run the first command to see what models are loaded.
+Run the first command to see what models are loaded (none currently).
 Then pull the model down with the second command.
 (This will take a few minutes.)

 ```
 ollama list